CI-Dominik/pp1-geocaching/README.md

 ## Landing page

 ### Hero section
 * The hero section of the homepage is meant to attract the user's attention.
 A picture of Dominik Wulf is shown on the right side.
-He is wearing a safari outfit to set the theme and mood for adventures.<br>
+He is wearing a safari outfit to set the theme and mood for adventures and create something to laugh at.<br>
 An additional information section describes the content the user will see on the page.
 A call to action button is placed to immediately lead the user to the adventures site.

 ![Screenshot of the landing page's hero image](docs/hero-section.jpg)

 ### Benefits section
-* Just below the hero section lies a list of benefits geocahing provides to encourage people to also pick up the hobby and increase their health.<br>
+* Just below the hero section lies a list of benefits geocaching provides to encourage people to also pick up the hobby and increase their health.<br>
 A fracture of the content is already shown in the initial site view as a spoiler to imply that more content awaits on the frontpage.

 ![Screenshot of the landing page's benefits section](docs/benefits-section.jpg)